-French Tricolour Hound: Characteristics, Origin
+French Tricolour Hound: Origin, Characteristics, Uses

 The French Tricolour Hound is a breed of dog of the scenthound type.
 It is used for hunting in packs.
 Which means that groups of dogs are hunted together, always directed by a human, not running about hunting by themselves.